kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I checked the existence of the models somewhere in the sequence, but when being in the constructor, this model cannot have been recorded yet.
 So `ex_model` in turn wants to call `mh` which, being constructed, isn't available yet.
 I should have asked for the existence of models at this place.
 Later on, this information doesn't tell me anything of use.

 I don't pretend to have really understood what happened here, but this explanation sounds plausible.
-Anyway, removing my call in the constructor and placing it some other place totally resolved the whole issue.
+Anyway, removing my call in the constructor and placing it some other place delivering the exact same functionality totally resolved the whole issue.

+I hope I could show you how my quick and dirty debugging messages helped me resolve this issue.

 For other very complex problems, I developed a technique where I could switch on or off this kind of dirty debug messages in certain functions via `GET` variables.
 This turned out to be very helpful as well.

+For example, introducing a token for a function and interspersing this function with debug messages shown when this token is set via `GET` variable will make it possible to trace all the different possibilities within this function.
+Say I have lots of conditions to return lots of different results, I can see very quickly which condition triggers which result in a special case.

+With the same idea I can intersperse the whole file with these conditioned debug messages, for example to trace the value of a special variable which may be set in an irritating high number of cases so that it may be hard to see why this variable has a wrong value or rather where this wrong value entered the picture.

 This kind of debugging is really messy, I admit that.
 But I can comment any of these lines anytime in order to uncomment them whenever I should happen to need them again.
 That makes debugging very fast and easy.
 It's not elegant, it's not professional, but it simply works.